Princeton SpaceShot Team

-The team lead and chief engineer of SpaceShot, Coleman pushes the limits of efficiency with every project.
-Last year, he designed and launched a rocket that reached 40,000 feet in altitude.
-It was only 2 inches in diameter.
+The chief engineer of SpaceShot, Coleman pushes the limits of efficiency with every project.

 Coleman is also the chief engineer for the Princeton Racing Electric (PRE) team.

 Saad Mirza '21

 The project manager for SpaceShot, Saad has basically been a space enthusiast since birth.